scmacdon/AWSTracker/BlogApp/Readme.md

 ![AWS Tracking Application](images/NewRecord.png)

-This example application lets you view the post by choosing the **Get Post** menu item and choosing one of the available buttons.
+This example application lets you view the post by choosing the **Get Posts** menu item and choosing one of the available buttons.
 For example, you can view five recent posts by choosing the **Five Posts** button, as shown in the following illustration.

 ![AWS Tracking Application](images/FiveRecords.png)